 2. Awareness raising of key issues both locally and internationally

-3. Raising money for nonprofit organizations as part of Community Service Strategic Partners Program (see below)
+3. Raising money for nonprofit organizations

 To help facilitate this work, FEW has been publishing a Community Services Directory since 1995 where those who are interested in volunteering in the Tokyo Area can find plenty of information.
 Its latest edition (PDF), published in 2011, contains more than 80 organizations that welcome volunteer help.

 FEW’s Community Service Directory has information on organizations, but here we offer some volunteering tips for those of you just getting started.

 About the FEW Community Service Strategic Partners Program